ajfisher/robotnik-workshop/slides/slides.md

 world who are looking at ways to bring the web - one of the most ubiquitous pieces of interaction technology in history together with hardware.
-Everything you'll be using today is a product of that - you'll be programming in a web browser, running javascript to control a robot using bluetooth.
+Everything you'll be using today is a product of that - you'll be programming in a web browser, running javascript to control a robot over bluetooth.

 ---